SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Now that we have set up all the prerequisites for our Integration Suite flows, we can take a look at the individual flows and prepare them for deployment.

+### A) - Security Configuration
-1. Let's configure the security details we will need to connect to the various services like AEM, email & SFTP server.
+Let's configure the security details we will need to connect to the various services like AEM, email & SFTP server.
 - Go to Integration Suite Monitor Artifacts -> Manage Security -> Security Material.
 ![Security Material](img/CISecurityMaterial.png)
 - In here, create security credentials for your AEM broker service, email and SFTP server.